circuitsandcode/AdventOfCode/README.md

 ## Programming Languages Used
 Currently working in the language [Frink](https://frinklang.org/).
 To execute Frink programs, you will need the Frink.jar file which and Java Virtual Machine.
 Full instructions are available on the [Running Frink](https://frinklang.org/#RunningFrink) chapter of the documentation.

+Also developing solutions to years 2015 and 2020 in [PowerShell](https://docs.microsoft.com/en-us/powershell/) with the goal of everything running in version 5.1 and 7.1.

-I'm planning on adding other languages soon and will update as that happens.
+I'm planning on adding other languages and years over time and will update as that happens.